aitesam961/ara-build-playground/readmeI.md

 ```

-**Note:** llvm-toolchain may not be neccessary as far as only RTL sims are concerned but the later steps does not succeed unless the previous steps are successfully finished.
+**Note:** llvm-toolchain may not be necessary as far as only RTL sims are concerned but the later steps does not succeed unless the previous steps are successfully finished.
 So its required.

 The results upto this stage can be verified from the [Actions run](https://github.com/aitesam961/ara-build-playground/actions/runs/9795191450/job/27046776347) in this repository